-30. Can pre- and post-award interest be included on the principal claim and costs incurred?
+28. Can pre- and post-award interest be included on the principal claim and costs incurred?

 The payment of interest on principal claims and costs is governed by the applicable substantive law to the matter in dispute (art.
 187 para 1 PILA).
-If Swiss law is the applicable substantive law to the matter, pre- and post-award interest can be included on both, the principal claim and the costs incurred.
+If Swiss law is the applicable substantive law to the matter, pre- and postaward interest can be included on both, the principal claim and the costs incurred.

-31. What legal requirements are there in your country for the recognition and enforcement of an award?
-Is there a requirement that the award be reasoned, i.e. substantiated and motivated?
+29. What legal requirements are there in your country for the recognition of an award?